HarmOni-Organization/harmoni-ai/README.md

-# 🎬 HarmOni AI - Hybrid Movie Recommendation System
+# 🎬 HarmOni AI - Hybrid Movie Recommendation System API

 The **HarmOni AI Recommendation System** is a **Flask-powered API** that delivers **personalized movie recommendations** using a **hybrid recommendation approach**.
 It integrates **content-based filtering, collaborative filtering (SVD), and popularity-based filtering from IMDb** to enhance accuracy.